mirzaakhena/theitem/README.md

 INFO  0000000000000000 server is running at :8080      restapi.(*gracefullyShutdown).Start:40
 ```

-The API is running on port 8080.
-The port setting is in `config.json`.
-You can use postman or curl for accessing the API.
+Now you can use postman or curl for accessing the API.
 But it is better to use the UI.
 Keep reading, because we also provide the UI.

+Currently, the API is running on port 8080.
+You may change the port through `config.json`.

 When running with **SQLite** db, we only use the `db_name` field in `config.json` and ignore the other database fields.

 ```json
 {
   "database": {